After the MPharm or OSPAP

 After successful completion of the MPharm (4-year course) or OSPAP you will need to take a pre-registration year in order to be permitted registration with the regulator of pharmacists, the General Pharmaceutical Council.
 The pre-registration year is a paid work placement which will further develop your skills in a professional environment.
 You should be aware that entry to a pre-registration year is competitive and there is no guarantee that you will receive a place.

 Before making an application, you should read carefully the General Pharmaceutical Council’s guide on Pre-Registration Pharmacist training and its requirements.
 For requirements for application in Northern Ireland, please read the Pharmaceutical Society of Northern Ireland’s Standards for Pre-Registration Training.

 It is important to note that the information below is for guidance purposes only and should be confirmed with individual institutions directly.

 The pre-registration year

 Once qualified, pharmacists can also pursue additional training to specialise in certain areas.
 Pharmacists with a Special Interest (PhwSI) work as part of a wider primary care team in the community to deliver care and develop expertise in long-term conditions, as well as advising on the management of medicines so that they work as effectively as possible.
-There is a good deal of information on this on the NHS Primary Care Contracting website.

 Some pharmacists also go on to progress their careers through studying for a further degree, for example in clinical pharmacy, which supports pharmacists to make an active contribution in decisions about patient care and in negotiating with other healthcare professionals.